splaisan/ngs-tools/locus2genes/README.md

 [1] "Adrian Alexa and Jorg Rahnenfuhrer (2010). topGO: topGO: Enrichment analysis for Gene Ontology.
 R package version 2.17.0. "
 ```

-* The full table of GO results (open it in your favorite worksheet application)
+* The full table of GO results 'full-results.txt' (open it in your favorite worksheet application)

 ```